mickem/adf-12c-tutorial/tutorial/01_model.md

 ### Setup git

-Post-sertup of git is somewhat involved.
+Post-sertup of git is somewhat involved but in esence you need to clone the repo and then create your own branch (from master).
-* In essence you need to clone the repo (dont create a project/application)
+* 1.1 Clone the repo (dont create a project/application)
-* Create/checkout your local branch
+* 1.2 Create/checkout your local branch
-* Manually create the two projects (Model/View)
+* 1.3 Manually create the two projects (Model/View)
-* Manually create the maven application POM
+* 1.4 Manually create the maven application POM

 ### Setup git password caching